 - Fruits: Seed pods with black seeds

-💊 Medicinal Components
+Medicinal Components of Griffonia simplicifolia

 - Seeds: Contain high levels of 5-Hydroxytryptophan (5-HTP)